nap2000/docs/server-admin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Files in uploadedSurveys can be replicated to a long term low cost storage solution such as Azure Blob, or AWS S3.
-Then they can eb deleted.
+Then they can be deleted.
 Then when you need to recover they can be replicated back.

 Files in attachments can also be replicated to long term storage and deleted.
 You can then configure the Apache web server to serve the attachments from the long term storage location.
 For example with AWS S3::